amoe/occupations-browser/README.md

 These will both run in auto-reloading modes so that you can make changes to the code.

+## Connect to a Cypher shell

+    cypher-shell -u neo4j -p password

+If you get connection refused, you need to actually start neo4j.  `systemctl start neo4j`.

 ## Load the data

 Run the Python script `scripts/import_data.py` to load the data.